Isotopes of rutherfordium: Decay studies

+Chronology of isotope discovery

 Nuclear isomerism

 Several early studies on the synthesis of 263Rf have indicated that this nuclide decays primarily by spontaneous fission with a half-life of 10–20 minutes.
 More recently, a study of hassium isotopes allowed the synthesis of atoms of 263Rf decaying with a shorter half-life of 8 seconds.
 These two different decay modes must be associated with two isomeric states, but specific assignments are difficult due to the low number of observed events.

-During research on the synthesis of rutherfordium isotopes utilizing the 244Pu(22Ne,5n)261Rf reaction, the product was found to undergo exclusive 8.28 MeV alpha decay with a half-life of 78 seconds.
+During research on the synthesis of rutherfordium isotopes utilizing the 244Pu(22Ne,5n)261Rf reaction, the product was found to undergo 8.28 MeV alpha decay with a half-life of 78 seconds.
 Later studies at GSI on the synthesis of copernicium and hassium isotopes produced conflicting data, as 261Rf produced in the decay chain was found to undergo 8.52 MeV alpha decay with a half-life of 4 seconds.
 Later results indicated a predominant fission branch.
 These contradictions led to some doubt on the discovery of copernicium.
-The first isomer is currently denoted 261aRf (or simply 261Rf) whilst the second is denoted 261bRf (or 261mRf).
-However, it is thought that the first nucleus belongs to a high-spin ground state and the latter to a low-spin metastable state.
+The first isomer is now denoted 261mRf and the second 261Rf, as it is thought that the first nucleus belongs to a high-spin metastable state and the latter the low-spin ground state.

-The discovery and confirmation of 261bRf provided proof for the discovery of copernicium in 1996.
+This analysis of 261Rf provided evidence for the discovery of copernicium in 1996.

 A detailed spectroscopic study of the production of 257Rf nuclei using the reaction 208Pb(50Ti,n)257Rf allowed the identification of an isomeric level in 257Rf.
 The work confirmed that 257gRf has a complex spectrum with 15 alpha lines.
 A level structure diagram was calculated for both isomers.
 Similar isomers were reported for 256Rf also.